albertoaer/spreadbox/README.md

 # SpreadBox

+# Archived!

+- Due to poor serialization system and bad approach the project has been abandoned
+- The new one project is [Betterbox](https://github.com/albertoaer/betterbox), check it out 😀

 ## What is SpreadBox?
 SpreadBox is a set of tools to share and run python code among a distributed group of systems